3ls-it/Album_Tools/README.md

 ## Album Tools

+July 2025: Working on v0.2.0 Release with Beets integration!

 ### About

   `album-tools` is terminal based tool for managing your music collection, and downloading and/or creating music albums.
 It has been designed to meet my own needs.
 Your mileage may vary as your own needs and work flow are different than mine.
 If it's useful to you, Great!
 If you like it, and have suggestions/changes, let me know.